MoSaidi/schedule-ec2-instances-managed-by-autoscalinggroups/README.md

 after you create the lambda functions you must assign for them a policy that give the access to the autoscaling groups and also also allow them to create log groups in cloudwatch (you find the policy in the directory : **iam-role**).

-Now for scheduling those lambda fuctions you need associate for each one of them an eventBridge rule.
+Now for scheduling those lambda fuctions you need associate for each one of them to an eventBridge rule.